Disclaimer: We may receive a commission for products purchased through some links in this article.

 Aside from the iconic look of this guitar, it also boasts great hardware too.
 The NanoFlex under-saddle pickup and the Shadow ePerformer preamp are part of the impressive electronics set-up.
 You will enjoy versatile controls, including treble and bass controls, master volume, a dynamics control, and a handy mute button.
 It is an excellent system, although one drawback is that there is no tuner built-in to the guitar.
 However, aside from this, there is nothing to complain about!

 Finally, the preamp system and the tonewoods mean that there is plenty of tone on offer with this guitar.
 The sounds are bold and big thanks to the quality solid spruce top.

-- Fishman Sonitone pickup system
+- Fishman Sonitone electronics

 Another guitar that comes highly recommended is this instrument from Guild.
 This comes in the most popular acoustic shape.
 It has an all-round performance quality that makes it a good choice for all needs.

 In terms of features, it has a great collection of them!
 The guitar also boasts a very balanced sound.
 When alternating tunings, the sound remains stable.
 You can expect to turn in a fine performance when using this instrument.
 For a spruce-topped guitar, it is notably warm without losing any harmonic definition.